 In February 2011, Klaus Scheffler, professor at the Werner Reichardt Centre for Integrative Neuroscience (CIN) was appointed Max Planck Fellow of the Max Planck Society.
 He is head of the Magnetic Resonance Center.

 In the course of the years 2009 and 2010 the initiatives of Bernhard Schölkopf led to the foundation of a new institute in Tübingen, the Max Planck Institute for Intelligent Systems (MPI-IS).
 This institute originated from the Max Planck Institute for Metal Research in Stuttgart, half of which still remains in Stuttgart.

 For the departments for Computational Neuroscience and Sensory and Sensorimotor Systems, the Max Planck Society attracted two scientists in 2018, whose background and expertise perfectly fit the Max Planck Institute for Biological Cybernetics, with its storied history in linking theoretical and experimental neuroscience.
-Further directors will be appointed in the upcoming years, totaling five departments.
+Two further directors will be appointed in the upcoming years, totaling five departments.

 What is "Biological Cybernetics"?